CaptainDashenka/InfantNutrition_Chatbot/data/depth_2/https___www_cdc_gov_nutrition_InfantandToddlerNutrition_vitamins_minerals_iron_html.md

 * Dark green leafy vegetables

 Making sure your child is getting enough iron is important.
 Some children may need more iron than others.
-Talk to your child’s doctor or nurse about iron at your child’s next check\-up.
+Talk to your childaÌ‚â‚¬TMs doctor or nurse about iron at your childaÌ‚â‚¬TMs next check\-up.